Grants

-Funds received from a private foundation (such as the Council on Library and Information Resources) or government-sponsored organization (such as the National Endowment for the Humanities) by an individual, group, or institution in support of a worthy project or cause is known as a grant.
+Grants are funds received from a private foundation (such as the Council on Library and Information Resources) or government-sponsored organization (such as the National Endowment for the Humanities) by an individual, group, or institution.
 In most cases, the recipient must compete for grant funds by submitting a proposal.

-Grantsmanship is the art of successfully obtaining and administering grants and grants-in-aid, including the ability to recognize when an idea is fundable, locate funding sources, research the information necessary to fill out the application, establish a realistic timetable, write the proposal, and manage the grant process once funding is approved.
-When grant funding is a high priority, you may wish to consider working with a trained and experienced grants administrator to help teaching faculty and librarians negotiate the process.
+Grantsmanship is the art of successfully obtaining and administering grants.
+This includes the ability to recognize when an idea is fundable, locate funding sources, research information necessary to fill out a grant application, establish a realistic timetable, write the proposal, and manage the grant process once funding is approved.
+When grant funding is a high priority, you may wish to consider working with a trained and experienced grants administrator to help librarians negotiate the process.

 Resources

-The Idaho Commission for Libraries offers monetary grants to libraries, including:
+The Idaho Commission for Libraries offers an assortment of monetary grants to libraries.

 For more information on ICfL monetary grants, contact: